andrey-malets/win-boot/README.md

   ```
   $ qemu-img convert -f vpc -O raw bootmgr.vhd bootmgr.raw
   ```
+  **Note**: if you see errors from `qemu-img convert`, check that `bootmgr.vhd` was properly copied from Windows machine.
+Native Windows SSH server implementation seems to work erroneously with OpenSSH's `scp`, transferring only part of the file.
+In that case, use an alternative method to transfer `bootmgr.vhd`.

 5. Write `bootmgr.raw` to separate physical or virtual disk and attach this disk to Windows machine (either VM or physical).
 6. Shutdown Windows machine and make a backup.